 I wanted to try using a tilt/shift lens for a long time.
-I don?t particularly love the miniature effect, but I really like what Gregory Heisler is doing to the focal plane by tilting and I thought shifting would be great for architecture.
-So
+I don’t particularly love the miniature effect, but I really like what Gregory Heisler

 Following Robert Seale’s advice, I was looking for a solution to batch rename photo files.
 After my last shoot I used digikam and while the results were as desired, it took a second or more per image, which I thought a bit long.
 After not finding a different suitable solution I asked the question on unix.stackexchange and was overwhelmed by two people’s in-depth answers.
 I learned a lot from both mikserv and Gilles and in the end settled with Gilles’ suggestion.
 I take zero credit for the solution, I don’t even understand parts of what is going on, but I amended it a little bit nonetheless and thought the extended version might help someone.*